RetroDECK/ES-DE/THEMES.md

 * `selectedSecondaryBackgroundColor` - type: COLOR
     - Background color of the highlighted entry for the secondary entry type.
 This follows the sizing of the selector bar and is expanded downwards so you'll probably want to adjust its position using `selectorVerticalOffset` if you have defined a custom selector height using `selectorHeight`
     - Default is the same value as `selectedBackgroundColor`
+* `textHorizontalScrolling` - type: BOOLEAN
+    - If this property is enabled then text that does not fit within the element width (minus margins) will scroll horizontally.
+If the property is disabled, the text will instead be truncated with an ellipsis (...).
+Using this property will automatically convert all line breaks to spaces so that a single line of text is always displayed.
+    - Valid values are `vertical` or `horizontal`
+    - Default is `true`
+* `textHorizontalScrollSpeed` - type: FLOAT
+    - A relative speed for how fast to scroll the text.
+    - Minimum value is `0.1` and maximum value is `10`
+    - Default is `1`
+    - This property can only be used when `textHorizontalScrolling` has been set to `true`
+* `textHorizontalScrollDelay` - type: FLOAT
+    - Delay in seconds before scrolling starts.
+    - Minimum value is `0` and maximum value is `10`
+    - Default is `3`
+    - This property can only be used when `textHorizontalScrolling` has been set to `true`
+* `textHorizontalScrollGap` - type: FLOAT
+    - As the scrolling text is looped, a second copy is rendered after the first one.
+This property defines a relative gap value to control the distance between these two text instances.
+    - Minimum value is `0.1` and maximum value is `5`
+    - Default is `1.5`
+    - This property can only be used when `textHorizontalScrolling` has been set to `true`
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height for horizontally oriented screens or screen width for vertically oriented screens (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.